 Pricing and Retests

 Kaplan Real Estate Education charges $300 to $600 for pre-licensing courses.
 CE Shop runs $100 to $500.
-PrepAgent's practice exams cost $39 to $79 but cover fewer questions.
-Our practice test provides 80 explained national-portion questions at $79.
+PrepAgent's mirrored preparation exams cost $39 to $79 but cover fewer questions.
+Our mirrored preparation test provides 80 explained national-portion questions at $79.

-Take the Full Real Estate License Practice Test 80 questions · every answer explained · searchable results · PDF export $79
+Take the Full Real Estate License Mirrored Preparation Test 80 questions · every answer explained · searchable results · PDF export $79

 Frequently Asked Questions